cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 The overall execution of a VDAF comprises the following steps:

-* Setup - Generating shared parameters for the aggregators
+* Setup - Generating shared parameters for the Aggregators
 * Sharding - Computing input shares from an individual measurement
 * Preparation - Conversion and verification of input shares to output shares compatible with the aggregation function being computed